Master of Education in Curriculum & Instruction,

 |“This program has rejuvenation my teaching abilities and provided opportunities for further professional growth and experiences.
 The faculty with whom I have worked are experts in their fields and relate their knowledge base to the students with ease and understanding.”

 The Master of Education degree in Curriculum and Instruction (C & I) includes options in early childhood education.
 The early childhood options are designed to provide advanced knowledge in child development from birth through age eight (or 3rd grade) and at least one period of that age span: infants and toddlers, preschool and kindergarten age, and primary school (grades 1 through 3) age.
+The PA Early Childhood Director Credential can also be completed as part of this program.

 Emphasis is placed on working with young children and their families.
 Graduate students in the early childhood options will apply knowledge of child development, families and best teaching practices to a variety of educational settings including public school kindergarten and primary programs, preschool programs, Head Start, child care, parenting and family support programs.